Prithvi-BlenderWolf/UI-Assignment/UI Testing Assignment/README.md

 **STEP 2 Create Docker File in root folder and build** Create docker file in the root folder and start adding, Pull image, create directory and copy cypress code from host to container.
-And build them using docker build -t bynderportaltest .
+And build them using
+command >> docker build -t bynderportaltest .

 **STEP 3 Run them as container**
-Once build is successful docker image is created and test can be executed with required browsers and verify the result in console or docker logs docker run -i -t bynderportaltest cypress run --spec cypress/e2e/features/* --browser chrome
+Once build is successful docker image is created and test can be executed with required browsers and verify the result in console or docker logs

+command >> docker run -i -t bynderportaltest cypress run --spec cypress/e2e/features/* --browser chrome